AlphaTechnolog/notification-monitor/README.md

 notifmonitord &
 ```

-> If VERBOSE config variable is true, it can't be executed in background :v
+> If the VERBOSE config variable is true, the daemon can't be executed in the background :v

-> VERBOSE by default is false, to change it, modify the file `notifications-monitor/src/daemon/index.js` and then reinstall
+> VERBOSE is false by default.
+To change it, modify the file `notifications-monitor/src/daemon/index.js` and then reinstall

-In a second terminal, you can get the details of the notifications using the `remote-notifmonitor` launcher, that are autoinstalled too:
+In a second terminal, you can get the details of the notifications using the `remote-notifmonitor` launcher, that is autoinstalled too:

 ### Get help